 For 99% of merchants, though, clearing customs is a simple 4-step process.
 All you need is a few documents, and you're done.

-Easyship helps merchants generate all their customs paperwork, pre-pay import duties and taxes, and save on shipping couriers that transport your package from customs to the customer.
+Easyship helps merchants generate all their customs paperwork, pre-pay import duties and taxes, and save on international shipping couriers that transport your package from customs to the customer.

 The Customs Clearance Process